sekkure/space-generator/readme.md

 # How to manage symbols

-You can simply add new symbols to the object at the top of the class
+You can simply open `src/symbols.json` file and add new symbols

 - You must provide number as key, it's using as "weight" for your symbol.
 - If you want to add "rare" symbol, place it higher in the list.
-See example in code
+See example in json code

 Just play with weight for symbols and launch script again and again to get your cool looking space landscape 🐋